BenjaminJonghyun/EIPNet/README.md

 After preparing test images, the reconstructed images can be obtained using the pretrained model.

-1. Download pretrained weight from [Google Drive](https://drive.google.com/file/d/1393OZ8ZIShFQi3IA18meqokFan0zRjm4/view?usp=sharing) and upzip this `checkpoint.zip` in the `./checkpoint` folder.
+1. Creat a `checkpoint` folder.
+Download pretrained weight from [Google Drive](https://drive.google.com/file/d/1393OZ8ZIShFQi3IA18meqokFan0zRjm4/view?usp=sharing) and upzip this `checkpoint.zip` in the `./checkpoint` folder.
 2. Run `test.py` to generate HR images, which will be saved in `./CelebA`.
 Save path and details can be edited in `base_options.py`.

 ## Training a new model on personal dataset